jtlapp/electron-affinity/README.md

 Here are a few things to note about this API:

+- The API must implement `ElectronMainApi<T>` to get enforcement of main API type constraints.
 - All methods return promises even when they don't need to.
 This allows all IPC calls to the main process to use `ipcRenderer.invoke()`, keeping Electron Affinity simple.
 - Even though `writeData()` received `data` via IPC, it exists as an instance of class `Data` with the `format()` method available.
 - The usage of the `private` modifier has no effect on Electon Affinity.
 Instead, it is the `_` prefix that prevents members `_dataSource`, `_dataset`, and `_checkforError()` from being exposed as IPC methods.